Setting Up API Discovery

 Create

 .
-Then copy your newly created personal access token into the paste buffer.
+Then, copy your newly-created personal access token into the paste buffer.

 Bitbucket Cloud/Server Integration